In this article, we will take a look at some of the best electric leaf blowers.

 - No leaf bagging attachment

-If all you’re looking for is a leaf blower that will quickly and efficiently push a large amount of leaves into neatly organized piles for quick collection then the BLG7000 is a great option.
+If all you’re looking for is a leaf blower that will quickly and efficiently push a large amount of leaves into neatly organized piles for quick collection then this is a great option.

 It’s a light weight, environmentally friendly and low noise option that will definitely get the job done.

 Unfortunately, it doesn’t have suction or mulching capabilities so if these features are of importance to you it’s best to look elsewhere.

 The Homdox 600W is one of the best options available when it comes to lightweight electric leaf blowers.

 This machine weighs in at only 3.3 pounds – when you’re wielding it you’ll hardly notice any physical impact at all.

 It’s lightweight nature doesn’t mean you sacrifice anything in the power department though, as this blower utilizes 600 watts of blowing power produced from a 1110 volt electric engine.

 I was surprised when I realized that this leaf blower normally retails for less than $50 as it also has suction capability and comes with a dust bag attachment as well.